Steve Hopkins Web Pages

 More info

 The test reproduced here was designed in 1979 by San Fransisco systems analyst Kevin Langdon to measure IQs in the range 125 to 180, and was claimed at that time to be the world's most difficult IQ test.
 It is unsupervised and untimed.
 The only rule was that you were honour-bound to take it on your own, without help, but you could spend as long as you wanted on it - hours, days or months.
-What mattered was not the time taken, nor any special expertise or knowledge you may have, but just your power of attention and ability to find the only logical solution by thinking deeply.
+What mattered was not the time taken, nor any special expertise or knowledge you may have, but just your power of concentration and ability to find the only logical solution by thinking deeply.

 Langdon provided a norming document with his original marking sheet, to show how his scores were derived and how they related to standard tests, and also provided some supplementary information later in the May 1980 edition of his Sigma Four magazine.
+With a few reasonable assumptions and a raw score, you can use these docs to make an estimate of your own IQ.

 Still - horses for courses; a good team contains people with a variety of skill sets.
 What's nice about Langdon's 'Omni' test is that it gives deep thinkers a chance to challenge themselves.
 I hope you have fun with it.